-This comforting pumpkin quinoa side dish is simple, nutritious, and delicious.
+This comforting pumpkin quinoa salad is a simple, nutritious, and delicious side dish.
 Just how I like it!
+It happens to be vegan, too, so everyone can enjoy it.

-With a warm pumpkin flavor and healthy veggies, it’s a perfect side dish for autumn or Thanksgiving dinner.
+With a warm pumpkin flavor and healthy veggies, it’s a perfect side dish for fall or Thanksgiving dinner.
 The spices and an optional sprinkle of goat/feta cheese make it even more flavorful!

 Looking for more ideas?
 Here are some of my favorite quinoa recipes!